An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 - Teacher Suggestions and Help: Look out for gray boxes containing invaluable insights such as whiteboard notes from the classes, vocabulary, tips for implementing the lesson, homework overviews, and more.

-If you own Teaching Writing: Structure and Style (TWSS) and want to prepare for Lesson 21, you can watch TWSS video 8 (a concise 6-minute video), review student samples, and complete the assigned work from TWSS.
-I appreciate how IEW provides clear time estimates for each lesson.
+- The page opens with a gray box withe suggestions for teacher prep.
+If you own Teaching Writing: Structure and Style (TWSS) and want to prepare for Lesson 21, the manual tells you to watch TWSS video 8 (a concise 6-minute video), where you can also review student samples to know what to expect from your kids.

 Get ready to watch the video lessons alongside your children, especially if you don’t have the TWSS, and offer guidance whenever necessary.
 The videos provide clear explanations, requiring virtually no preparation on your part.